 Short answer avoids foods that have a high concentration of lectin and phytates such as grains, legumes, nightshade plants and some nuts such as peanuts.

 Fermentation ~ for moderate to high lectin foods you choose to keep in your diet, fermentation virtually eliminates lectins.

 Cooking~ lowers lectin in foods, for example, tomatoes are lower in lectin when cooked.

 Sprouting ~ increases the nutritional value of vitamins and breaks down the phytic acid

 Diversify ~ this means rotate your diet.
 A well balanced healthy mostly low lectin and phytate diet will offer enough nutrition to negate the impact of the occasional moderate level lectin and phytate sources.

 Most importantly all grains and legumes must be cooked even better if they are soaked in water and then cooked.
 For legumes, I recommend overnight and for grains at least twenty minutes to an hour

-For a selection of healthy gluten-free recipes click here ->
+Check out our selection of healthy gluten-free recipes

 Disclaimer: This article is not intended to provide medical advice, diagnosis or treatment.
 Views expressed here do not necessarily reflect those of onlyglutenfreerecipes or its staff.